Noncrystalline topological superconductors: Abstract

 \section{Abstract}

 Topological insulators, featuring bulk-boundary correspondence, have been realized on a large number of noncrystalline materials, among which amorphous network, quasicrystals and fractal lattices are the most prominent ones.
-By contrast, topological superconductors beyond the realm of quantum crystals are yet to be harnessed, as their nucleation take place around a well-defined Fermi surface with a Fermi momentum, the existence of which rests on the underlying translational symmetry.
-Here we identify a family of noncrystalline Dirac materials, devoid of translational symmetry, on which suitable local or on-site pairings yield topological superconductors.
-We showcase this outcome on all the above mentioned noncrystalline platforms embedded on a two-dimensional flat space.
-The resulting noncrystalline topological superconductors possess a quantized topological invariant (Bott index) and harbor robust one-dimensional Majorana edge modes.
+By contrast, topological superconductors beyond the realm of quantum crystals are yet to be harnessed, as their nucleation takes place around a well-defined Fermi surface with a Fermi momentum, the existence of which rests on the underlying translational symmetry.
+Here we identify a family of noncrystalline Dirac materials, devoid of time-reversal (${\mathcal T}$) and translational symmetries, on which a suitable local or on-site pairing yields topological superconductors.
+We showcase this outcome on all the above mentioned noncrystalline platforms embedded in a two-dimensional flat space.
+The resulting noncrystalline topological superconductors possess quantized topological invariants (Bott index and local Chern marker) and harbor robust one-dimensional Majorana edge modes, analogs of ${\mathcal T}$-odd $p+ip$ pairing in noncrystalline materials.